dlang/DIPs/DIPs/DIP1xxx-ajie.md

 The reason this behaviour is a weakness is that the user cannot rely that `foreach(ref ...)` will iterate by reference.
-If a range with non-reference semantics is accidently passed to such a loop, it will be iterated by value, which is likely to be unexcepted.
+If a range with non-reference semantics is accidently passed to such a loop, it will be iterated by value, which is likely to be unexpected.

 But in cases where the programmer does not modify the iteration variable, he/she does not care whether the iteration is done by reference or by value.
 Thus, when iterating